Frequently Asked Questions

 • List the module’s compiled libraries (.dll or .so files) in the include_files option.

-• Use bin_includes to include dependencies of binary files that would normally be excluded (a common use is to include “libffi.so”).
+• Use bin_includes to include dependencies of binary files that would normally be excluded (common use is to include “libffi.so”).

 • Data files are a bit more complex - see Using data files.

 To determine which packages need to be copied with your application, cx_Freeze follows the imports.
 If your installation contains a lot of packages, this may lead to undesired behavior, such as cx_Freeze encountering a recursion error when trying to compute the list of dependencies, or the lib folder of the frozen application containing many unnecessary packages.
-In this case, you may want to use cx_Freeze in a virtualenv.
-Alternatively, the setup_script also offers the excludes option to explicitly exclude dependencies which would otherwise be included.
+In this case, use cx_Freeze in a virtualenv.
+Alternatively, the setup_script also offers the excludes option to explicitly exclude dependencies that would otherwise be included.

 If there’s a problem with your frozen application, you may see a command prompt window appear briefly when you try to run it, and then disappear again.
 This happens when a console-mode executable exits quickly, usually if there’s an error as soon as it starts.